Safeguarding guidance, resources and tools

 Regulators’ requirements for safeguarding

-Find out more about the Charity Commission’s requirements for safeguarding and DFID’s guidance on enhanced due diligence.
+Find out more about the safeguarding requirements set by the Charity Commission and DFID’s guidance on enhanced due diligence.

 Below is a selection of existing resources and standards to help organisations prevent sexual exploitation and abuse.
 If there are other resources you think we should include, please contact us.